2 out of 5 rated this helpful - Rate this topic

 The following flags determine which technology is used to obtain the key.
 If none of these flags is present, this function will only attempt to obtain the key by using CryptoAPI.

-Windows Server 2003, Windows XP, and Windows 2000: These flags are not supported.
+Windows Server 2003 and Windows XP: These flags are not supported.

 CRYPT_ACQUIRE_ALLOW_NCRYPT_KEY_FLAG